 Figure 1 – mean ranking of energy technologies in the energy system in 2050 for both the experts and IAMs.
 The range provided represents the 15th and 85th percentile of total outcomes.
 Diagonal line indicates consensus whereas the shaded area represents a range of max 1-point differences.

-Quantitative projections and evaluation
+Individual Technologies projections and evaluation

 In two subsequent steps, we asked the expert groups to provide quantitative estimates for their short (2030) to medium (2050) term projections for the metrics in Table 3.
 In Figure 2 we depict the range of outcomes for the Baseline scenario and Figure 3 for the 2 Degrees scenario.
 For comparison purposes we portray elicited results together with IAM outcomes.
 In a subsequent step the experts have been confronted with the IAM results and have been asked to qualitatively evaluate the values from “too low” to “too high” with three intermediate steps.
 The mean values of these assessments are also presented in Figure 2 and Figure 3.